 Placement: Possibly the biggest factor in the painfulness of getting a tattoo.
 To keep it simple, certain areas on your body can hurt more than other areas due to body fat percentage, bone sensitivity, muscle density and skin sensitivity.
 For example, my chest tattoo hurt way more than my forearm tattoo did because I have less fat or muscle there.
 Maybe that’s a hint I should probably work out my pecks a bit more.

 Style: The style of the tattoo also plays a role in your pain.
 If the artwork has a lot of shading, it will require the artist to literally shade in the colour as if he/she is drawing and colouring on paper.
-Personally, I find this only painful for the first minute, after that, the area of you tattoo will become numb and you will barely feel the shading.
+Personally, I find this only painful for the first minute, after that, the area of your tattoo will become numb and you will barely feel the shading.

 Time: The length of your tattoo session will also determine how painful your tattoo will be.
 Some tattoos like a full sleeve will take several sessions of several hours each.
 While other small artwork can be done in an hour or even less.

 Your biological gender: Due to the difference in the structure of the male and female bodies, males might be able to generally tolerate more pain than females.
-This is not a major factor but there seems to be certain areas on the body where men seem to have less pain sensitivity.
+This is not a major factor but there seem to be certain areas on the body where men seem to have less pain sensitivity.

 Your Pain Thresholds: Your personal overall tolerance for pain will be the final factor in predicting how painful your tattoo will be.
 Regardless of all of the above, some of us can’t handle pain very well, especially when it comes to anything to do with needles.